-How to measure: After you’ve used a CRM tool to collect data about your leads and conversions from social media, you can easily calculate the conversion rate by dividing the number of leads with the number of conversions.
+How to measure: After collecting data about your leads and conversions from social media, you can easily calculate the conversion rate by dividing the number of leads with the number of conversions.

 Monitor the number of followers per channel month-over-month to see whether your audience stays engaged.
 Increasing followership is a sign that your social media posts attract attention and engage new people over time.

-How to measure: Use a marketing tool or simply check your social media channel reports to get insight to your post engagement and new followers.
+How to measure: Use a marketing tool or simply check your social media channel reports to get insight into your post engagement and new followers.

 How to improve: share engaging content, create social media campaigns, ask your friends to like your page for increased awareness.

-This social media metrics shows the number of people who have actively engaged with your posts (shares, likes, clicks, etc.) Measure it as a percentage of your total number of followers.
+This social media metrics show the number of people who have actively engaged with your posts (shares, likes, clicks, etc.) Measure it as a percentage of your total number of followers.

 How to improve: See 21 tactics to increase your social media audience, including tips for increased engagement by CoSchedule.

 How often is your brand talked about on social media?
-Monitor the monthly trend of both positive and negative mentions to evaluate your brand image.
+Monitor the monthly trend of both positive and negative remarks to evaluate your brand image.

-How to improve: Give people something to talk about – incredibly good product or service, excellent content or company news.
+How to improve: Give people something to talk about – an incredibly useful product or service, excellent content, or company news.

 37. Social media ROI

-Find your formula for measuring the social media ROI.
-You can choose to include social media marketing budget, staff payroll, development and design costs, etc. The benefits can be new leads and customers, increased awareness and social proof.
+Find your formula for measuring social media ROI.
+You can choose to include social media marketing budget, staff payroll, development and design costs, etc. The benefits can be new leads and customers, increased awareness, and social proof.

 How to measure: As social media has many advantages that can’t be measured in numbers, you should evaluate your social media ROI according to your goals and advantages.

 Now that you’re familiar with the numerous options of digital marketing KPIs (the ones mentioned in this guide are only the tip of the iceberg), you can set up a monitoring system and start to track relevant business metrics.
-In order to compile a KPI report, you can use a KPI dashboard tool, or set up a spreadsheet with all important metrics you’d like to measure month-over-month.
+To compile a KPI report, you can use a KPI dashboard tool, or set up a spreadsheet with all critical metrics you’d like to measure month-over-month.